Contents

 Recent events, like election meddling, the increased suicide rate attributed to cyberbullying and clashes between online and offline workforce has however kickstarted government involvement across the globe and we are starting to see an increased interest in, and legislation aimed at taming the digital world.

-For those of us who operate in the space and must navigate the legislative jungle, it can be a challenge as politicians scramble to catch up and implement regulations.
+For those of us who operate in the space and must navigate the legislative jungle, it can be challenging as politicians scramble to catch up and implement regulations.

-With so much going on, it can also be hard for site owners to keep track of these different developments.
+With so much going on, it can also be hard for site owners to track these developments.
 But doing so is critical to stay compliant and it’s especially important for digital businesses looking to scale or expand into new markets.

-It also raises the question of just how effective are the different regulations are?
-Do they really tackle the problems they mean to solve?
+It also raises the question of just how effective the different regulations are.
+Do they tackle the problems they mean to solve?
 Are they too fixated on holding online marketplaces and other digital players accountable for harmful user-generated content (UGC)?
 To what extent do they curb users’ rights rather than empower them?
-Can there ever be a ‘one size fits all’ solution that works both at a global and a local level?
+Can there ever be a ‘one size fits all’ solution that works both globally and locally?

-Let’s take a closer look at some regulatory developments from around the world, consider the most prominent global trends in online safety legislation, and speculate what’s coming next.
+Let’s examine some regulatory developments worldwide, consider the most prominent global trends in online safety legislation, and speculate about what’s next.

 Online regulations around the world